 - Refresh and solidify your understanding of English grammar, reading and writing skills

 - Develop key communication and people management skills that will help you take on leadership roles in the future

 - Prove your ability to adapt to different and challenging environments to prospective employers

 Seems like a pretty good way to invest in your career to us!

 Here’s our hot take: You’ve also learned another language from scratch, which means you’ll have already have more insight into what your future students may be going through.
 It’s safe to say you’re already a standout ESL teaching candidate!
-If you’re competing against native English speakers, though, you need to show that you can add something extra that they can’t.
+If you’re competing against advanced-level or fluent English speakers, though, you need to show that you can add something extra that they can’t.
 So why not demonstrate that by getting the very credential that illustrates your capabilities as an English teacher abroad?
 Get started on your TEFL certification today and take the first step towards the best years of your life.